¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Technical Obstruction Mapping: The Professional Prerequisite

-In the field, a practical heuristic is to maintain a minimum of 6 inches of clearance between the luminaire housing and any obstruction.
-This serves two purposes:
+In the field, a practical rule of thumb is to maintain a minimum of 6 inches of clearance between the luminaire housing and any obstruction.

 Adjustable Mounting Systems: Aircraft Cable vs. Chain